qrtl/hls-custom/report_alternative_layout/readme/CONFIGURE.rst

   printed report.
 - Show Commercial Partner: If selected, the commercial partner of the document partner will show in the report output (instead of the document partner).
+- Set the Paper Format field to 'A4 - no company address in header'.